SuperDARNCanada/borealis/docs/source/bfiq.rst

 Site/Array Restructuring
 ------------------------

 File restructuring to array files is done using an additional code package.
-Currently, this code is housed within `pyDARN <https://github.com/SuperDARN/pydarn>`_.
-It is expected that this code will be separated to its own IO code package in the near future.
+Currently, this code is housed within `pyDARNio <https://github.com/SuperDARN/pyDARNio>`_.

-The site to array file restructuring occurs in the borealis BaseFormat _site_to_array class method, and array to site restructuring is done in the same class _array_to_site method.
-Both can be found `here <https://github.com/SuperDARN/pydarn/blob/master/pydarn/io/borealis/borealis_formats.py>`_.
+The site to array file restructuring (and array to site restructuring) can be achieved by following the examples shown `here <https://pydarnio.readthedocs.io/en/latest/user/BorealisIO/>`_.

 -------------------------------------
 bfiq to iqdat SDARN (DMap) Conversion